 Julie Tulis Memorial Award – A small grant to assist deserving female mountaineers or any disabled climbers or mountaineers, both male and female, to achieve their climbing or mountaineering ambitions.

 Science Communication Awards from the Royal Society of Biology – Awards of £750 and £1500 to reward outreach work carried out by young scientists and established researchers to inform, enthuse and engage the public.

 Science and Society Community Challenge grant scheme – Supporting individuals and organisations to create and run pilot projects which take science to diverse audiences.
 There are 3 levels of project funding: up to £10,000, up to £20,000 and up to £40,000, depending on the size and difficulty of the project.
-[This scheme has currently closed, but check back in case it reopens]

 List of public engagement grants – mainly focusing on public health.